Eating out in Covent Garden

 has a simple centre piece in its menu: steak.
 Everything else dances around that including crispy bone marrow garlic mash, chips made from beef dripping and a choice of 5 different sauces.
 Mouth-watering for carnivores but if you don’t eat beef then this is not for you.

 Finally, we love Barrafina on Drury Lane.
-You must have the Estrella Galicia on draft which is so hard to find in the UK (the bottled stuff is in supermarkets) and then remember that anything with an “x” in it, like txistorra, is from the Basque country and so is particularly good.
+You must have the Estrella Galicia on draft which is so hard to find in the UK and then remember that anything with an “x” in it, like txistorra, is from the Basque country and so is particularly good.
 Ditto anything Galician and remember that croquetas are always a good idea.

 Journal